-NorthStar reviewed progress on the implementation of 83 recommendations made in its June 2013 audit report, which was issued nearly simultaneously with passage of the LIPA Reform Act and prior to finalization of the Amended & Restated Operations Services Agreement (A&R OSA) with PSEG Long Island, which became effective on January 1, 2014.
-Recommendation No. 1 of the 2018 Final Report provides: "LIPA and PSEG [Long Island] should work with the DPS to determine which of the outstanding recommendations from the 2013 [Final Report] are still relevant and should be implemented."
+Part of the scope of NorthStar's audit was a review of progress towards implementing 83 recommendations made in its June 2013 audit report, which was issued nearly simultaneously with passage of the LIPA Reform Act and prior to finalization of the Amended & Restated Operations Services Agreement (A&R OSA) with PSEG Long Island, which became effective on January 1, 2014.
+Recommendation No. 1 of the Final Report provides: "LIPA and PSEG [Long Island] should work with the DPS to determine which of the outstanding recommendations from the 2013 [Final Report] are still relevant and should be implemented."

-Project management staff at LIPA and PSEG Long Island met with DPS beginning in August 2018 to exchange views on the best way to track and close out the remaining 2013 findings.
+Accordingly, project management staff at LIPA and PSEG Long Island met with DPS beginning in August 2018 to exchange views on the best way to track and close out the remaining 2013 findings.
 Both LIPA and PSEG Long Island viewed most of the remaining 2013 items as overlapping with recommendations in the 2018 audit.
-DPS reviewed additional documentation provided after conclusion of the audit and agreed with respect to recommendations 5.4.2 and 5.4.3 in the 2013 audit that those recommendations were completed.
-Accordingly, they are regarded as closed and no longer subject to reporting.
+DPS reviewed additional documentation provided since conclusion of the audit and agreed with respect to recommendations 5.4.2 and 5.4.3 in the 2013 audit that those recommendations have been or are near completion.
+Accordingly, they will be regarded as closed and not reported further.
 As for the remaining 2013 recommendations, DPS has reviewed and approved the table below subject to on-going progress review and comment.
 Accordingly, the remainder of the 2013 recommendations identified by NorthStar will be addressed by reference to 2018 implementation plans as follows: